 Step 2: Build your entry

-The entry creation modal will open.
-You'll need to input all details yourself, including matter, duration, narrative (description), and billing codes.
+The Create Entry modal will open.
+You'll need to input all details yourself, including matter (project/initiative), duration, narrative (description), and billing codes.

 This method works well for matters (projects, initiatives) you work on frequently.